-The complaints management system is applied to customer complaints related to the services provided, which are the services of entry permits, residence permits, passports, personal status, entry and departure, follow-up of violators, and the issuance of the establishment card through the customer happiness centers of The General Directorate of Residency and Foreigners Affairs - Dubai and AMER centers in the Emirate of Dubai, and it does not apply to complaints received from its employees unless the employee submits that complaint as an external dealer.
+The complaints management system is applied to customer complaints related to the services provided, which are the services of entry permits, residence permits, passports, personal status, entry and departure, follow-up of violators, and the issuance of the establishment card through the customer happiness centres of The General Directorate of Residency and Foreigners Affairs - Dubai and AMER centres in the Emirate of Dubai, and it does not apply to complaints received from its employees unless the employee submits that complaint as an external dealer.

 The policy for handling the complaints and all documents related to it has been prepared in accordance with the terms and instructions of the standards of ISO 10002:2018.